JElgar/rfood/README.md

 ## Docs

+### Context

+For now gamma is collect globally.
+I.e. gamma is only populated for items at the root of the file.
+A future extension of this project would be to scope the collection of these items as well as the delta in the transformations.

+#### Gamma

 The first step of the transformer is collect gamma.
 Gamma is the global context and has the following attributes:

 - **Enums** - The enums in the file (these are the Datatypes)